Obama Health Law Needs Delay, State Insurance Head Says

 Regulators in the U.S. states are contending with the Federal Insurance Office created by the Dodd-Frank law, expanded U.S. involvement in health insurance and European efforts to regulate capital known as Solvency II.
-State regulation has served U.S. consumers and insurers well and deserves to be defended, Nelson said in an interview.
+State regulation has served U.S. consumers and insurers well and deserves to be defended, Nelson, 71, said in the interview.

 “To impose their standard solvency regulation I think is a mistake, and I hope to work to try to convince them of that,” Nelson said in an interview in New York.
 “It isn’t broken, so we’re not going to let them fix it.”